AshisSardar/QR-Code-Generator/readme.md

 # QR Code Generator

-Simple app to generate and download a QR code that can be used to share a link.
+Generate and download a QR code that can be used to share a link.

 TechStacks used are :
->> Vanilla Js  ||
+>> Vanilla Js
 >> TailWind CSS